Caleb Griffin, MS, MA firstname.lastname@example.org

 I am working on a PhD in Political Science from the University of Illinois at Urbana-Champaign.
-My focus is on how different aspects of our cognition (i.e. categorization, social identity formation) affect our political attitudes.
-I am also interested in the application of social psychological research in public policy.
+I focus on regional and religious identities, and how those identities interact with public policy.

 - Reviewer for Critique Magazine